 My Ex Texted Me - Should I Ignore It?

-No matter how long you've been separated, receiving a text message from your ex, especially when you least suspect it, can be unnerving, annoying, and emotionally upsetting.
-In many cases, disregarding it and going about your own business is the best course of action, especially if you're trying to move on; but should you always ignore these texts?
-This article will help you make that decision for yourself by letting you ask yourself some questions and consider the potential outcomes of whatever you decide.
+No matter how long you've been separated, receiving a text message from your ex, especially when you least expect it, can be unnerving, frustrating, and emotionally upsetting.
+In many cases, disregarding it and going about your own business is the best course of action, especially if you're trying to move on; but should you always ignore these texts from an ex?
+This article will help you make that decision for yourself by encouraging you to ask yourself some questions and consider the potential outcomes of whatever you decide.

 What Will Answering The Text Accomplish?

-People who have recently experienced a breakup often face challenges regarding answering their ex's texts, calls, emails, or other communication forms.
+People who have recently experienced a breakup often face challenges regarding answering their ex's texts, calls, emails, or other forms of communication.

-If you decide to answer that message, ask yourself what you plan to get out of doing it?
-If it's any of the reasons mentioned above, you should probably consider ignoring it and looking for other ways to cope.
+If you do decide to answer that message, ask yourself what you plan to get out of doing so.
+If it's any of the reasons mentioned above, you may want to consider ignoring texts on purpose and looking for other ways to cope with the breakup.

 Did The Break-Up End Poorly?

-Even if things did end in a less-than-ideal manner, you could still respond, especially if an apology was involved, as previously mentioned in the last section.
-However, if you're still upset, it's perfectly acceptable to ignore it.
+Even if things did end in a less-than-ideal manner, you could still respond, especially if an apology or candid heart-to-heart was involved.
+This could provide you with closure, but if you're still upset over the breakup, it's perfectly acceptable to ignore it.

 Are You In A Relationship Right Now?

-If it's recent enough, it's just reopening old wounds, and by him or her reinserting themselves back into your life, it makes things harder to move on.
+If your breakup was recent, it may reopen old wounds, and by your ex reinserting themselves back into your life, it may make it harder to move on.
 This could affect your current relationship.

 Therefore, it's best to give your current partner and yourself the respect that you both deserve by keeping communication with your ex to a minimum if that is a boundary communicated between you and your current partner.
-There are some exceptions, such as you have kids with your ex and the reason him or her contacting you involves them.
+There are some exceptions, such as you have kids with your ex and the reason for them contacting you involves them.

-Some exes will do everything in their power to get through to you, but this usually means that they'll spam your phone with text messages until you respond.
+Some exes may try to do everything in their power to get through to you; this may mean that they'll spam your phone with text messages or voicemails until you respond.

-Perhaps this seems familiar, and you've already told him or her to stop texting you.
-Unfortunately, if you respond to these messages, it encourages them to keep writing or trying to call you, even if you’re responding to ask that they stop.
+Perhaps this seems familiar to you, and you've already told your ex to stop texting you.
+Unfortunately, responding to these messages may encourage them to keep writing or trying to call you, even if you’re responding to ask that they stop.

 Do You Want To Reconcile?

-Alternatively, if you decide to contact your ex and you end up agreeing to get back together, couples counseling is recommended to provide you both with the communication skills to work things out more effectively and to create mutual understanding.
-This will be crucial to give you two a better chance this time around.
+Alternatively, if you decide to contact your ex and you end up agreeing to get back together, couples counseling may be helpful to provide you both with the communication skills to work things out more effectively and to create mutual understanding.
+This may help to improve your relationship and overcome any challenges you may have had.

 “Lakesha was absolutely amazing!
 She helped me find myself and realize my self worth in such a short period!
 I highly recommend her services she is FRESH and has amazing insight!”